rraimsys/storagebasics/docs/index.md

 	 - <> if not in inode cache, Not a method of knowing if no inode is in free list
 	 - <> traverse inode free list, find free inode, read disk copy of inode, bread, init inode, reset inode.
 	 - return the inode struct

  - **iput** I/P release the inode
 	 - lock inode, refCount--, [ Why lock inode is befroe decrease refCount]
 	 - Check refCount = 0  -> check if inode modified [ change secondary inode ]
 	 - Put into the free list, unlock the inode
-	 ![enter image description here](https://i.ytimg.com/vi/CtJYQsEN6CY/maxresdefault.jpg) https://www.kernel.org/doc/htmldocs/filesystems/API-iput.html
+	 ![enter image description here](https://i.ytimg.com/vi/CtJYQsEN6CY/maxresdefault.jpg)

+https://www.kernel.org/doc/htmldocs/filesystems/API-iput.html

 ## Representing directories

 inode's type - a special type of file [ Indirection ] !!

-Directore <=> [ <inode, file name > , < inode, file name> , < inode, file name > ]
+Directory  <=> [ <inode, file name > , < inode, file name> , < inode, file name > ]

 *Quiz:* How do you open a file, what minimum arguments you need to specify?

 **namei**

  - [ ]   check if part starts from root and update current  inode to root's inode.
  - [ ]   update current inode to current directory inode
  - [ ]   Keep traversing  the path name string, until the string for the pathname is valid.
  - [ ]   Maintain the permission for search, read directory. get inode # for  the matched substring directory name,
  - [ ]  *release* current inode,     update the current inode to the new matched substring directory name.
  - [ ]  return null if all the substrings are evaluated, or return null if a  substring does not have an entry while searching.
  - [ ]  return the valid inode, if reached.

  https://man7.org/linux/man-pages/man1/namei.1.html